interuss/automated_testing_interfaces/README.md

 # InterUSS automated testing interfaces

-This repository houses the interfaces a USS/USSP must implement in order to be tested by certain scenarios in [the InterUSS automated testing tool uss_qualifier](https://github.com/interuss/dss/tree/master/monitoring/uss_qualifier).
+This repository houses the interfaces a USS/USSP must provide in order to be tested by certain scenarios in [the InterUSS automated testing tool uss_qualifier](https://github.com/interuss/dss/tree/master/monitoring/uss_qualifier).

 ## Interfaces